16 Dorm Room Essentials You Didn’t Know You Needed, But You Totally Do

 A desk stapler

 Shockingly basic, a stapler is a must-have for all college students.
 There’s nothing more demoralizing than losing points on an assignment because an essay wasn’t stapled; in some cases, professors might not accept the assignment at all.
 College kids do not want to bet on finding a stapler (with staples!) at the library or in their college’s building when a major assignment is due.
-Learn how to better manage your money while you’re in college.

 Under bed storage